 As we have talked about before, we get a lot of questions that circulate through our door here at Jerry Pinkas Real Estate Team.
-One question that we get asked quite frequently is in regards to selling a home in Myrtle Beach, more specifically about what potentially can go wrong when you have a buyer looking to purchase your home.
+One question that we get asked quite frequently is in regard to selling a home in Myrtle Beach, more specifically about what potentially can go wrong when you have a buyer looking to purchase your home.
 And while there are many things that can go perfectly smoothly during the purchase, as with all things, there are items that can definitely go south.
-And as you may have guessed, that is exactly what we are going to be talking about in todays blog post.
+And as you may have guessed, that is exactly what we are going to be talking about.

 What is the biggest problem that you see when selling a house?